 I simply added the gemstones and sea shells to the bottle, filling it three quarters full of water (you don’t want to make the bottle too heavy with too much water) and adding a drop of blue food colouring.
-I then added about a teaspoon of glitter and a handful of star sequins.
+I then added about a tablespoon of glitter and a handful of star sequins.
 Secure the lid tightly with a dab of glue from the hot glue gun or by wrapping the top with coloured electrical tape.

 AJ is really enjoying exploring her bottle, revisiting it again and again.
 Her big sister might just like to give it a shake or a roll every now and again as well!

 For more super charged play time ideas for your little people, check out the fabulous play activities in the Zero to Two: Book of Play eBook.

 25 playful learning ideas PLUS links to over 50 additional activities.
 These ideas are not only fun but also super easy to pull together.
 CLICK HERE TO FIND OUT MORE.